henshin/filebuster/README.md

 ### Features
 It packs a ton of features like:
  - The already mentioned Regex patterns
- - Multithreaded optimizations
  - Supports HTTP/HTTPS/SOCKS proxy
  - Allows for multiple wordlists using wildcards
  - Additional file extensions
  - Adjustable timeouts and retries
- - Adjustable delays / throtteling
+ - Adjustable delays / throttling
  - Hide results based on HTTP code, length or words in headers or body
  - Support for custom cookies
  - Support for custom headers